 We welcome donations for all events to help us to provide a cost effective way to minister the Good News to all who attends.
 Below are a list of events we are planning to host and we are able to because of your generous donations and prayers.

-April 8 – Come celebrate Passover with Us!
-Come and see how our Messiah Yeshua\Jesus celebrated Passover.
+April 20 – Come celebrate Passover with Us!
+Come and see how our Messiah Yeshua/Jesus celebrated Passover.
 All who plan to attend must RSVP since there is a limited amount of seats and no cost to you.

-May 27 – Celebrating early Shavuot (or Shavuos, in Ashkenazi usage; Shabhuʿoth in Classical and Mizrahi Hebrew Hebrew: שבועות, lit.
+June 9 – Celebrating Shavuot (or Shavuos, in Ashkenazi usage; Shabhuʿoth in Classical and Mizrahi Hebrew Hebrew: שבועות, lit.
 “Weeks”) or as many Christians call it, Pentecost.
-This is the day God gave the Torah to the entire Israelite nation assembled at Mount Sinai and the day HaShem poured out HIS Ruach (Spirit) upon all of us after the resurrection of our Messiah Yeshua\Jesus (Acts Chapter 2).
-Come and celebrate with us early on the 27th of May!
-Shavuot begins at sundown on Tue, 30 May 2017.
+This is the day God gave the Torah to the entire Israelite nation assembled at Mount Sinai and the day HaShem poured out HIS Ruach (Spirit) upon all of us after the resurrection of our Messiah YeshuaJesus (Acts Chapter 2).
+Come and celebrate with us early on June 8!
+Shavuot begins at sundown on Sat, June 8.

-October 4 – Sukkot (Hebrew: סוכות or סֻכּוֹת, sukkōt, or sukkos, Feast of Booths, Feast of Tabernacles) is a Biblical holiday celebrated on the 15th day of the month of Tishrei (late September to late October).
-This is the holiday when Yeshua\Jesus was more likely born on and conceived during the winter time of Chanukah.
-Sukkot begins at sundown on Wed, 04 October 2017.
+October 14-20 – Sukkot (Hebrew: סוכות or סֻכּוֹת, sukkōt, or sukkos, Feast of Booths, Feast of Tabernacles) is a Biblical holiday celebrated on the 15th day of the month of Tishrei (late September to late October).
+This is the holiday when Yeshua/Jesus was more likely born on and conceived during the winter time of Chanukah.
+Sukkot begins at sundown on Sunday, 13 October.

-October 14 – Celebrate with us the conclusion of the annual cycle of public Torah readings, and the beginning of a new cycle.
-Simchat Torah begins at sundown on Thu, 12 October 2017.
+October 22 – Celebrate with us the Simchat Torah, the conclusion of the annual cycle of public Torah readings, and the beginning of a new cycle.
+Simchat Torah begins at sundown on Monday, 21 October.

-December 9 – We will be going over the celebration of Hanukkah (Hebrew: חֲנֻכָּה, usually spelled חנוכה pronounced [χanuˈka] in Modern Hebrew, also romanized as Chanukah or Chanuka), also known as the Festival of Lights, is an eight-day Jewish holiday commemorating the rededication of the Holy Temple (the Second Temple) in Jerusalem at the time of the Maccabean Revolt of the 2nd century BCE.
+December 23-30 – The celebration of Hanukkah (Hebrew: חֲנֻכָּה, usually spelled חנוכה pronounced [χanuˈka] in Modern Hebrew, also romanized as Chanukah or Chanuka), also known as the Festival of Lights, is an eight-day Jewish holiday commemorating the rededication of the Holy Temple (the Second Temple) in Jerusalem at the time of the Maccabean Revolt of the 2nd century BCE.

-We will also be going over how this holiday is especially important to those who follow Yeshua\Jesus because without this important time in history, there would have been no “Christmas”.
+We will also be going over how this holiday is especially important to those who follow Yeshua/Jesus because without this important time in history, there would have been no “Christmas”.
 Hanukkah is observed for eight nights and days, starting on the 25th day of Kislev according to the Hebrew calendar, which may occur at any time from late November to late December in the Gregorian calendar.
-Chanukah begins at sundown on Tues, 12 December 2017.
+Chanukah begins at sundown on Sunday, 22 December.